What are black widow spiders?

-Homes with insect infestations are ready-made sources of food for black widows, and cracks in doors and windows provide an invitation for them to come in to satisfy their appetites.
+Homes with insect infestations are ready-made sources of food for black widows, and cracks in doors and windows provide an open invitation for them to come in to satisfy their appetites.
 Yard debris, tall grass, and firewood also provide ample opportunities for them to hide, build webs, and capture food around the exterior, drawing them to the area.

 Black widow spiders only interest themselves in feeding and mating, though they will bite in self-defense and in order to guard their eggs.
 Though these bites are only a defense mechanism, they are the most toxic spider bites in America.
 A female black widow's venom is 15 times stronger than a rattlesnake's venom, enough to immobilize larger prey.
+Their powerful, venomous bite makes black widows one of the most infamous and feared spiders in Central Washington.

 As black widows are the wallflowers at the party, they'll always be looking for a place to hide and feed.
 A crucial step to prevent black widows is first to ensure that you're wearing gloves when moving any items and shake out your shoes and clothing before wearing them.